strug-hub/VikNGS/source/index.rst

-For quick information on how to use VikNGS, see quick_start_
+For quick information on how to use VikNGS, see quick_start_.

 Documentation for vikNGS
 ==================================